thoughtbot/testing-rails/book/introduction/test_driven_development.md

 know what it will do.
 Run the test.
 You should see it fail.
 Most test runners will output red for failure and green for success.
 While we say "failure" do not take this negatively.
 It's a good sign!
-By seeing the test fail first, we know that once we make it pass, our code works!
+By seeing the test fail first, we know that once we make it pass, our code works.

 #### Green